alex028502/serverless-security/readme.md

 # Serverless Encrypted Security Camera
 - uses your email account as the 'backend'
-- uses [delta.chat](https://delta.chat) as the client interface Server side development and web clients are my dayjob so this project has neither.
+- uses [delta.chat](https://delta.chat) as the client interface
-- sends a low res image from every camera and then the higher res versions whenever there is motion because the high res ones send faster than the camera can be unplugged.
+- handles multiple cameras (day and night)
 - sends a heartbeat with an image from ever camera every hour (configurable)
+- works pretty good
+- end to end encrypted (just like delta.chat)

+Server side development and web clients are my dayjob, but this project has neither.

 ![screenshot of delta chat receiving security images](./docs/Screenshot.png)